jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 # Gemma 3 4B Streamlit App for RTX 5090

 This app runs a Streamlit UI on port `2280` and sends prompts to a local Ollama server using the `gemma3:4b` model by default.
+It can also use `qwen2.5-coder:7b` for coding-oriented prompts and tool calling.

 ## Features

 - Text chat with `gemma3:4b`
+- Optional coding model support with `qwen2.5-coder:7b`
 - Excel upload support for `.xlsx` and `.xls`
 - Image upload support for `.png`, `.jpg`, `.jpeg`, `.webp`, and `.bmp`
 - External access with Streamlit bound to `0.0.0.0:2280`